tamana-Balkhi/blog-update/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank microverse for giving me this opportunity to learn and grow as a developer. and also to my coding partners for their support and encouragement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>